-Fluttering white triangles – boat sails – make their way towards shore across the glassy water of a large lake.
-An osprey alights from the top of a nearby Ponderosa pine, soaring smoothly over the water and searching for its next fishy meal.
+Fluttering white triangles of boat sails make their way towards shore across the glassy water of a large lake.
+An osprey takes flight from atop of a towering ponderosa pine, soaring smoothly over the water and searching for its next fishy meal.
 In the brush nearby, a horned lizard creates a rustle as it chases after an insect.
-As the sun sets, the distant but imposing Brazos cliffs take on a subtle orange glow.
+As the sun sets, the distant, yet imposing Brazos Cliffs take on a subtle orange glow.
 Welcome to Heron Lake State Park!

-Whether you’re hoping to pull some monster salmon out of the lake, looking to go on a quiet sail, or eager to explore the high deserts and forests of northern New Mexico, Heron Lake State Park will provide.
-After a day of adventure, guests can enjoy a picturesque picnic or learn about the area’s natural history through the great exhibits at the visitor center.
+Whether you’re hoping to pull some monster salmon out of the lake, looking to go on a quiet sail, or eager to explore the high deserts and forests of northern New Mexico, Heron Lake State Park will provide you with something to do or see.
+After a day of adventure, guests can enjoy a picturesque picnic or learn about the area’s natural history through the exhibits at the visitor center.
 If you are traveling through during winter, don’t fret, there’s still plenty to do, and the park remains open.
-Ice-fishing, cross-country skiing and snowshoeing are just a few of the cold-weather activities which visitors can take part in.
+Ice-fishing, cross-country skiing, and snowshoeing are just a few of the cold-weather activities which visitors can take part in.

 RV Rentals in Heron Lake State Park